LinkClinton/Code-Red/readme.md

 `CodeRed` is an Graphics Interface supports DirectX12 and Vulkan.

+- Render anything instead of using Graphics API directly.
-You do not need to take care of the different between DirectX12 and Vulkan with `CodeRed`.
-And it is easy to change the Graphics API using `CodeRed`.
+- Do not need to take care of the different between DirectX12 and Vulkan.
+- And it is easier to render or change the Graphics API.

 ## Document

-See document folder or [click me](https://github.com/LinkClinton/Code-Red/tree/master/Document/index.md).
+See document folder or [click me](https://github.com/LinkClinton/Code-Red/tree/master/Document/readme.md).

 ## Installation